 Check out the steps below to start your Facebook live shopping experience:

 And finally, we are here!
 Ladies and gentlemen, we are excited to share the new know-how format we were working on.
-Check out the recent case study and results and drop all your ideas under the comments.
+Check out the recent case study and results, and drop all your ideas in the comments.

-That’s all for today folks.
-Waiting for your feedback on the presented solutions, tools but most of all on our new Know How to format.
+That’s all for today, folks.
+Waiting for your feedback on the presented solutions, and tools but most of all on our new Know How to format.
 Do you like it?
 What do you like the most?
 Anything you think we need to improve?